Corporate - Corporate residenceLast reviewed - 12 March 2023

 PE under Polish CIT law

-- A permanent place of business through which a non-Polish tax resident conducts its business activities, in whole or in part, within the territory of Poland; in particular, a branch, agency, office, factory, workshop, or place of extraction of natural resources.
+- a fixed place of business through which the entity, whose seat or management office is on the territory of one state, pursues its activities, in whole or in part, within the territory of another state, in particular a branch, agency, office, factory, workshop, or place of extraction of natural resources (fixed place of business concept)

-- A person who, on behalf and for the benefit of a non-Polish tax resident, operates in Poland, provided such person holds and exercises a power of attorney to enter into agreements on one's behalf.
+- a person who, on behalf and for the benefit of a subject, whose seat or management office is on the territory of one state, operates on the territory of another state, provided such person holds and exercises a power of attorney to enter into contracts on its behalf (dependent agent concept),

 - does not include provisions indicating that an independent agent does not create a PE, and